ditss-labs/Baileys/README.md

 ## Account Connection

-WhatsApp provides a multi-device API that allows Ye-bail to authenticate as a secondary WhatsApp client via QR code or pairing code.
+WhatsApp provides a multi-device API that allows ye-bail to authenticate as a secondary WhatsApp client via QR code or pairing code.

 ### Connect with QR Code